< Back to Oral History project: Southern Grains

 Chicken Bridge Bakery

-After working in bakeries in Wisconsin and North Carolina for several years, Monica and Rob Segovia-Welsh built a wood-fired oven at their home in rural North Carolina in 2006 and begin crafting hearth-baked bread incorporating as many locally-milled grains and locally-grown ingredients as possible.
+After working in bakeries in Wisconsin and North Carolina for several years, Monica and Rob Segovia-Welsh built a wood-fired oven at their home in rural North Carolina in 2006 and began crafting hearth-baked bread incorporating as many locally milled grains and locally grown ingredients as possible.

 Monica and Rob produce a variety of different breads, baking 350 to 400 loaves a week in their wood-fired oven.
 These days, their sons Simon and Milo work alongside stacking wood or folding dough.
 The family sells their dark-crusted bread, often hand-stenciled with politically-inspired messages, at the Carrboro Farmers’ Market.